Keglev/my-portfolio/README.md

 ## Usage

 This App is to showcase my portfolio.
-It fetches my pinned repositories here in Github.
-It gets the images and the "About" section to show on the website.
-View Details: I already put some special characters in this read.me file, so it makes it easier for Java Script to treat this file and only get the important information to show on the website
+It fetches pinned repositories from GitHub and displays project images and descriptions View Details: I already put some special characters in this read.me file, so it makes it easier for Java Script to treat this file and only get the important information to show on the website
 I also added some designs to show my front-end skills in my portfolio.